datalad-handbook/book/docs/intro/installation.rst

 If this fails, too, you need to obtain a recent release of Python 3.

 If you are on Windows, please note that you should **not** install Python via the Windows store, even if it opens after you typed ``python``, as this version requires additional configurations by hand (in particular of your ``$PATH`` :term:`environment variable`).
-Please instead check the Windows section at the end of the page for more convenient alternatives.
+Please instead check the Windows section at the end of the section for more convenient alternatives.

 .. findoutmore:: Python 2, Python 3, what's the difference?